 Born in Ethiopia, Mehretu’s family fled the country in 1977 for Michigan where her father taught at Michigan State University.
 Mehretu, who received her M.F.A. from Rhode Island School of Design in 1997, always layered her canvases, starting with diagrams, architectural plans, or maps.
 Mehretu has worked with etchings and has experimented with prints since she was a student at R.I.S.D. and has completed several collaborative projects across America.

-In 2004, her works were featured in the Whitney Biennial, the Carnegie International in Pittsburgh, the Sao Paulo Biennial, and MoMA.
+In 2004, her works were featured in the Whitney Biennial, the Carnegie International in Pittsburgh, the Sao Paulo Biennial, and Museum of Modern Art.
 In 2007, she won the Berlin Prize and was awarded a residency in Berlin where she created 7 paintings for the Deutsche Guggenheim, called “Grey Area” 2008-2009, in which she explored the urban landscape of Berlin.
-At the age of 34, she won a MacArthur Foundation genius award.
+In 2005, at the age of 34, she won a MacArthur Foundation genius award.

 Mehretu has been part of group shows in New York, London, Korea, Lithuania, and Venice.
 She has had innumerable solo exhibitions in Spain, Ethiopia, Athens, France, Germany, and the United States.
 In 2015, she received a U.S. Department National Medal of Arts.
 In 2019, the Los Angeles County Museum of Art is giving a comprehensive retrospective of her work, which will consist of 30 paintings and 32 works on paper from 1996 to present time.
 This show, organized with the Whitney Museum, covers Mehretu’s engagement with displacement, diaspora, and the human condition.